apache/ozone/hadoop-hdds/docs/content/design/s3-performance.md

 # Possible alternatives

 * It's possible to use pure Hadoop RPC client instead of Ozone Client which would make the client connection slightly cheaper (service discovery call is not required) but it's still require to create new connections for each requests (and downloading data without OzoneClient may have own challenges).
 * CDI error handling can be improved with using other dependency injection (eg. Guice, which is already used by Recon) or some additional wrappers and manual connection creation.
-But it wouldn't solve the perfomance problem.
+But it wouldn't solve the performance problem.